wirewright/wirewright/man/wwml.md

 - `⸨⸩` specifies a comma-separated choice between symbolics

 Both forms operate on *blocks*.
-Blocks are regions of source code delimited by one or more blank lines, or terminating with end-of-input.
+Blocks are regions of source code delimited by one or more blank lines, the document section delimiter `---`, or end-of-input.

-> ![NOTE]
+> [!IMPORTANT]
 > All choices in a block must have the same *arity* -- the same number of options.

 For example, the following: `x⫽y` is the same as writing `x y`. `dn-w⫽h` is the same as writing `dn-w dn-h`.
 Similarly, `pos-x⫽y⫽z` is the same as writing `pos-x pos-y pos-z`, and `pl⫽r⫽t⫽b` is the same as writing `pl pr pt pb`.

-Use the double parens to alternate over symbolics rather than individual symbolic
+Use the double parens to alternate over sequences of characters:
-characters: `⸨padding,margin⸩-top` is the same as writing `padding-top margin-top`.
+`⸨padding,margin⸩-top` is the same as writing `padding-top margin-top`.

 Here is a (much?) more sophisticated example: